Cognigy/Documentation/docs/insights/dashboards/overview.md

 ### Unique Contacts

-Indicates the number of unique contacts (`userid`) on a timescale.
+Indicates the number of unique contacts (`userid`) during a given timespan.
 If the user creates more than one session in a single day, it will be counted as one unique contact for that day.

 Source table: